-GOAL 1 Provide an efficient, effective, and ful lly coordinated t ransportation system to meet the mobility needs of the transportation disadvantaged in Sumter County.
-Objective 1.1 Provide the needed vehicle capacity to meet the demand for trans portation disadvantaged services.
+GOAL 1 Provide an efficient, effective, and fully coordinated transportation system to meet the mobility needs of the transportation disadvantaged in Sumter County.
+Objective 1.1 Provide the needed vehicle capacity to meet the demand for transportation disadvantaged services.
 Strategies Responsible Agency Date 1.1.1.
-Annually develop and update transit capital acquisition/replacement plan, Transit Capital Plan (TCP). СТС Annual 1.1.2.
-Annually monitor demand versus available vehicle capacity as part of performance monitoring. СТС Annual Objective 1.2 Ensure the paratransit system continue to remain responsive to the needs of the transportation disadvantaged population T i Strategies Responsible Agency Date 1.2.1.
-Maintain adequate, experienced and trained staff needed to operate, maintain and administer all coordinated system functions. СТС Ongoing 1.2.2.
-Provide connectivity throughout the County with a focus on major attractors and other transportation options or modes. СТС Ongoing 1.2.3.
-Annually review agency and TD trips to determine major system attractors and the availability of multi-modal options within those areas. СТС/МРО Annual
+Annually develop and update transit capital CTC Annual acquisition/replacement plan, Transit Capital Plan (TCP).
+1.1.2.
+Annually monitor demand versus available vehicle CTC Annual capacity as part of performance monitoring.
+Objective 1.2 Ensure the paratransit system continue to remain responsive to the needs of the transportation disadvantaged population and the community.
+Strategies Responsible Agency Date 1.2.1.
+Maintain adequate, experienced and trained staff needed to operate, maintain and administer all CTC Ongoing coordinated system functions.
+1.2.2.
+Provide connectivity throughout the County with a focus on major attractors and other transportation options CTC Ongoing or modes.
+1.2.3.
+Annually review agency and TD trips to determine major system attractors and the availability of multi-modal options within those areas.